 STP - STP uses a distributed algorithm to select a bridging device (STP- compliant switch, bridge or router) that serves as the root of the spanning tree network.
 It selects a root port on each bridging device (except for the root device) which incurs the lowest path cost when forwarding a packet from that device to the root device.
-Then it selects a designated bridging device from each LAN which incurs the lowest path cost when forwarding a packet from that device to designated bridging devices are assigned as designated ports.
-After determining the lowest cost spanning tree, it enables all root ports and designated ports, eliminating any possible network loops.
+Then it selects a designated bridging device from each LAN which incurs the lowest path cost when forwarding a packet from that LAN to the root device.
+All ports connected to designated bridging devices are assigned as designated ports.
+After determining the lowest cost spanning tree, it enables all root ports and designated ports, and disables all other ports.
+Network packets are therefore only forwarded between root ports and designated ports, eliminating any possible network loops.